 By focusing on these tips, you can get better pricing for your car anywhere.
 When you sell a car, negotiate with more than one prospective buyers before finalizing the value.

-Among the factors listed here in the car valuation process, the condition of the car and the number of kilometers driven take the top two spots without a doubt.
-While there are no hard and fast rules in the valuation process, various factors contribute to the resale value of a car.
+Among the factors listed here in the car valuation process, the condition of the car and the number of kilometres driven take the top two spots without a doubt.
+While there are no hard and fast rules in the?valuation process, various factors contribute to the resale value of a car.
 If you want a better resale value for your vehicle, make sure that it is well maintained and properly serviced.
-If you focus on the major factors listed here, you could negotiate a better resale value for your car.
+If you focus on the major factors listed here, you could negotiate a better?resale value for your car.